Guocheng99/CarND-LaneLines-P1/Writeup.md

 **Step 4.
 Hough Transform**

-Using Hough Transform to find the (segmented) lines.
+Using Hough Transform to find the lines.

 <img src="test_images_output_houghlineseg/solidWhiteCurve.jpg" width="480" alt="Segment Line" />

+**Update After Review:**  Per reviewer advice, tweaking the values of parameters of hough transformation as following:

+> threshold ~ 50 (from 10)
+> min_line_len  ~ 100 (from 20)
+> max_line_gap ~ 160 (from 1)

+These changes lead to better results.
+The intuition is that with much higher value of threshold and min_line_len will eliminate most noise, but at the same time it will sacrifice the quality of detetion of the segmented lane line (as the left line in the example image).
+However higher max_line_gap will compensate the loss.
+After Step 5, these changes improve the

 **Step 5.
 Using Numpy.Polyfit to find the lane lines**

 Assuming that the lane lines are straight lines, which is y = m*x + b, I use Polyfit in Numpy to find the line to fit the the points.

-For each segment line in Hough lines, calcute m = (y2-y1)/(x2-x1), depends on m's value (<0 or >0), group the points (x1,y1) and (x2,y2) into left line points (or right line points).
+For each segment line in Hough lines, calculate m = (y2-y1)/(x2-x1), depends on m's value (<0 or >0), group the points (x1,y1) and (x2,y2) into left line points (or right line points).
 There are min and max threshold values for m to eliminate noise.
 Then use Polyfit function in Numpy to find the 2 lines.

 <img src="test_images_output/solidWhiteCurve.jpg" width="480" alt="Final Output" />